 I am getting spoiled living in California where fresh local products are available year round.
 My back window literally looks out on the fields where the majority of the Roma tomatoes produced in America are grown (see picture below).
-I love how fresh food carries the flavors of a dish without needing much seasoning.
-Nothing beats that locally grown fresh flavor.
+I love how fresh food carries the flavors of a dish without needing much seasoning, because nothing beats that locally grown fresh flavor.

 - Roma Tomatoes